F-150 vs. F-250 Super Duty: Key Differences Uncovered

 Feature 2024 Ford F-150 2024 Ford F-250 Super Duty

-Max Horsepower 700 hp (Raptor R) 500 hp (High-Output Diesel)
+Max Horsepower 700 hp (Raptor R) 500 hp (high-output diesel)

-Max Torque 640 lb-ft (Hybrid) 1,200 lb-ft (Diesel HO)
+Max Torque 640 lb-ft (hybrid) 1,200 lb-ft (diesel high output)

-Max Towing Capacity 13,500 lbs 23,000 lbs (Gooseneck)
+Max Towing Capacity 13,500 lbs 23,000 lbs (gooseneck)

 Payload Capacity Up to 2,445 lbs Up to 3,793 lbs